Table of Contents_

 When it comes to finding the best air purifier, consumers face many choices, including what filter type they want and how the airborne particles are removed from the air.
 So, one of the choices would be to consider an air purifier: washable filter vs. replaceable.
 However, brands recently began making washable filters as an alternative to the traditional disposable filter.

-Several air purifiers use reusable air filters, but some offer a washable filter option.
+Several air purifiers, like the BlueAir Blue Pure 211 or Pure 411, use reusable air filters, but some offer a washable filter option.
 For example, IFD filters alone may be washed and placed back in the machine.
 Additionally, some air purifiers with washable carbon filters exist.
 Brands may market a filter as “washable HEPA,” but consumers should be wary of this statement.
 Instead, most HEPA air purifiers require a replacement filter every year unless they specifically state that they contain a permanent or washable filter.
 If you live with a smoker, it’s very helpful to understand how air purifiers work with cigarette smoke.
+For further information, learn the difference between IDF filters and HEPA filters, as well as air washers vs air purifiers.

 Some Honeywell models have washable intense field dielectric (IFD) filters, though they should not be confused with permanent filters.
 These filters capture up to 99% of airborne pollutants and allergens, such as pollen, dust mites, mold spores, smoke, and pet dander.
 This technology forces air to move around using a fan and some models even offer multiple speed settings.
 When selecting which washable air filter is right for you, consider the cost of the reusable air filter and the air purifier and the potential savings you may see as opposed to units with a disposable filter.
 Additionally, if you are concerned about mold, you need to know if an air sanitizer or an air purifier is more effective for dealing with mold.